-Clinell Universal and Clinell Sporicidal are proven effective against coronaviruses in a 60 second contact time.
+Clinell Universal Wipes are proven effective against the coronavirus that causes COVID-19 (SARS-CoV-2) in a 30 second contact time.

-[Update 06/04/20: Clinell Antimicrobial Hand Wipes have now been proven effective against virulent, human coronavirus (MERS-CoV) in a 60 second contact time.
+[Update: 11/09/20: Clinell Universal Wipes are proven effective against the coronavirus that causes COVID-19 (SARS-CoV-2), in a 30 second contact time.
 They have been tested according to EN14476 by an accredited, third-party laboratory.]

 Original publication date 23/01/20.

 COVID-19 was previously known as ‘novel coronavirus (nCoV)’ and ‘2019 novel coronavirus (2019-nCoV)’.
 It’s a disease caused by an emerging strain of virus from the same family as those that cause ‘Middle-East Respiratory Syndrome (MERS-CoV)’ and were responsible for the SARS outbreak in 2003.

 The novel coronavirus was first identified on the 7th of January 2020 and the situation is still rapidly evolving.
 Healthcare providers, national and international organisations are still deliberating.
 We will be responding to the situation as it develops.
 This post addresses the efficacy of Clinell Universal Wipes (‘green wipes’) and Clinell Sporicidal Wipes (‘red wipes’) against coronaviruses.